 In addition, the researchers suggest that the neurobehavioral problems related to autism could be alleviated by adjusting the gut microbiota.

-This is a possible reason why nutrition specialists currently recommend the introduction of options to maintain adequate intestinal health at a younger age, in order to help control or prevent autism.
+This is a possible reason why nutrition specialists recommend introducing options to maintain adequate intestinal health at a younger age to help control or prevent autism.

 Part of a curative diet for permeable intestines:

-It is probably now obvious from research that foods with high amylose content have a positive impact on the digestive system.
+It is probably now evident from research that foods with high amylose content have a positive impact on the digestive system.

-That is probably the reason why resistant starch can help in the treatment of leaky gut, a problem with the patency of the bowel that leads to a series of symptoms, including thyroid conditions, headaches, swelling, sensitivities to food, among others.
+That is probably why resistant starch can help treat leaky gut, a problem with the patency of the bowel that leads to a series of symptoms, including thyroid conditions, headaches, swelling, and food sensitivities.

 One way you can achieve this is by increasing the concentration of butyrate, a fatty acid that is very involved in intestinal health.